MabbottLab/MEGneto/ConfigParams.md

           <summary>Channel</summary>
           Where: fcp_2_PreprocessingICA in setting up cfg for ft_preprocessing
           <br>
           Meaning: Specifies which data channels to look at: (1.
 MEG- replaced by all MEG channels, 2.
 MEGREF-replaced by all MEG reference channels, 3.
 REFGRAD, 4.
-REFMAG)
+REFMAG).
+Can enter multiple as such: [“MEG”, “MEGREF”, “REFGRAD”, “REFMAG”].
         </details>
       </li>
       <!--FILTERING PARAMETERS.DFTFILTER-->